KQM-git/TCL/docs/general-mechanics/resources-and-efficiency.md

 Eula and albedo's passive has a 10% chance to give more materials while Xingqiu and Mona has a 25% chance to refund a part of the materials used.
 By simulating a very large number of crafts we found that Eula/Albedo's passive is actually 10% better than than Xingqiu/Mona.
 If you take into account the initial talent books for the comparison then the difference is a whopping 1%.

+### Crafting Refund Vs Increase Passives At 3n+1 Items

+When you have 3n+2 of a material it is worth using the "25% chance to refund" passive (e.g. that of Xingqiu) repeatedly till you get to a multiple of 3.
+When you have 3n or 3n+1, you should craft only using the "10% chance to double the product" passive (e.g. that of Layla).
+In the rare case that you do not plan to craft any more of this product, and you have 3n+1, then you might consider craft using the "25% chance to refund" passive repeatedly till you get to a multiple of 3.

 ### Realm Currency Exchange Rate

 #### Initial Analysis by Mateng\#4507